 Packing up and moving to a new office can be a daunting task.
 We should know.
-We've recently moved into our new home just under a month ago!
+We've recently moved into our new home about a year ago.
 Thankfully we've had the resources of a moving company and a well organized HR team to help us through.
 Not everyone has that convenience though, so we've made a checklist of some of our procedures to help you do that.

 Select Move Captains